-What good of Morocco is that it has a climate to travel at any time of the Year.
-According to my preferences the best dates are in spring and autumn, even in winter.
-It’s too hot for my in summer.
+You can travel to Morocco all year.
+According to my preferences, the best dates are during spring and autumn, even in winter.
+It’s too hot for me in the summer.

-Us we have traveled to Morocco on the December long week end (end of November, early December) and the truth that the temperature was a marvel, nor very hot, not too cold.
-It was very nice.
+We traveled to Morocco in December (end of November, early December) and the truth is that the temperature was marvelous, not too hot, not too cold.
+It was very splendid.

-What you’ll have to keep in mind is when Ramadan is celebrated.
-Since many shops will be closed by the day
+What you’ll have to keep in mind is when Ramadan is celebrated because many shops will be closed around that time.

 Currencies: How to pay in Morocco?

 The official currency in Morocco is the Dirham.
-The change to this day is 1st are 10.84 MAD, according to xe.com. (although a lower change is usually applied than this usually page).
+The change to this day is $1 is 10.84 MAD, according to xe.com. (although a lower change is usually applied than this page)

 On your trip to Morocco you’ll be able to pay in cash in Dirham, although there are many places that accept dollars and euros, the change they make to you is usually not very favorable.